-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Friday, December 1, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Friday, December 1, 2017.

 Before you get your business going, you need to set up your business plan.
 This is a road map that gives you the direction of your business.
 It is something you can look back on when you need to regroup and refocus to keep your company moving forward.